alejandro-du/enterprise-app-example/README.md

 enterprise-app-example
 ======================

-Tis is the enterprise-app Vaadin add-on example/reference application.
+This is the official enterprise-app Vaadin add-on example/reference application.

 Instructions
 ============